 Several months later, BankInfoSecurity reported on a smishing campaign in which attackers impersonated state workforce agencies.
 Malicious actors used those disguises to dupe recipients into clicking on links related to unemployment benefits.
 The links brought victims to pages designed to steal their sensitive personal information.

 How to Defend Against Smishing

-Users can help defend against smishing attacks by researching unknown phone numbers thoroughly and by calling the company named in the messages if they have any doubts.
+Users can help defend against smishing attacks by researching unknown phone numbers and by calling the company named in suspicious SMS messages if they have any doubts.